thanlong/VMOSPro_RootXposed_Terminal/README.md

 ```

-`system` folder include files and folders that will write to `/system`

 `custom.sh` is a script which is executed after `config.sh`.

+Finally, unzip all files and folders into a zip file.

 ### How to install a module?